 Omega 3 supplementation associated with reduced length of hospital stay in heart surgery patients

 June 24 2016.
-An updated review and meta-analysis appearing on May 27, 2016 in the journal Clinical Nutrition affirmed a decreased length of hospital stay and a lower risk of postoperative atrial fibrillation in cardiac surgery patients who supplemented with omega 3 fatty acids.
+An updated review and meta-analysis appearing in the June 2017 issue of Clinical Nutrition affirmed a decreased length of hospital stay and a lower risk of postoperative atrial fibrillation in cardiac surgery patients who supplemented with omega-3 fatty acids..

 Pascal L. Langlois of Sherbrooke University Hospital in Québec and colleagues selected 19 randomized clinical trials that included a total of 4,335 patients for their analysis.
 Supplements included varying combinations of the omega 3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), with or without other nutrients.